Look in just about any corner of my house and you'll likely find books, lots of books.

 Meanwhile, the changes in this room have transformed this space into a really peaceful reading area (when the kids aren't practicing music).

 Right now, this is my favorite room in the house... and one more place where I'm totally at home with books. ♥

 I considered making my own window treatments but decided against it, opting to add store-bought panels with rod rings instead.

 I had trouble finding all the studs during the installation so I ended up using those plastic drywall inserts to secure the hardware.
 When using those, don't forget to screw them into the wall, as opposed to banging them into the wall with a hammer.
 I figured that out the hard way.

-NOTE: Keep drywall spackling and touch-up paint handy.
+NOTE: Keep drywall spackling, fine sand paper and touch-up paint handy.

 Meanwhile, here's a look at the same space taken from the opposite side of room.
 The first set of window treatments had uneven lengths, so I ended up getting these window treatments (called Peyton) from Pottery Barn and they're perfect.